All inclusive ski and

 How to book

-Get in touch with us by email or phone.
-Rates depend on the number of persons and will be inclusive of transfers.
-As an extra option, you can also order entrance fees and guide.
+Get in touch with us by email or phone and please book in advance.
+Rates depend on the number of persons and will be inclusive of transfers from/to your hotel or chalet in the resort.
+Our guides speak English, French and Arabic.

 Why don't you ski and see Lebanon as well?
 The country has a lot to offer in terms of historical sites, natural beauty places or tourist attractions.
 Various recreational and cultural activities can be provided as après-ski entertainment, or you can choose a full day excursions in case of a bad weather or during your optional stay in Beirut.